 GoFit training data is stored on the service provider’s servers.
 These servers are located either in the EU or the U.S. Read more about the transfer of data and related protective mechanisms here.
 When necessary and with permission from the student or, in case of a minor, their guardian, information may be shared to a third party within the school environment.
 When necessary, information may be shared to a third party for purposes agreed on separately.

 The information is deleted from the GoFit system when the agreement between Polar and the school expires.

+The legal basis for processing personal data is performance of a contract.
 You can contact our Customer Care for further information on the Polar GoFit register.

 Polar Open AccessLink is Polar’s proprietary application programming interface (API) that provides a direct information sharing link between the Polar ecosystem and third-party data systems.
 With Polar Open AccessLink our customers may transfer data related to their personal info, training and physical activity from Polar devices and the Polar Flow system to a third-party system that appears on the list of available systems, such as other fitness and training apps.
 Polar customers may also transfer similar data from third-party systems to Polar devices and Polar Flow (this feature may not be available at the time this version of Privacy Notice becomes active).